 During your trip to the Dolomites, you can go via ferrata climbing, culinary hiking, hut to hut hiking, cycling, paragliding, and so much more.
 We’ve highlighted our favorite experiences in Best Things to Do in the Dolomites.

 Wherever you decide to stay, you’ll be surrounded by glorious mountain scenery and incredible natural landmarks.

-In Best Places to Visit in the Dolomites guide, we’ve listed the most iconic attractions as well as lesser-known destinations across the Dolomites, including Lago di Braies, Prato Piazza, Tre Cime di Lavaredo, Lago di Sorapis, Lago Federa, Cadini di Misurina, Seceda, Baita Segantini, and the Adolf Munkel Trail to Geiserlalm
+In Best Places to Visit in the Dolomites guide, we’ve listed the most iconic attractions as well as lesser-known destinations across the Dolomites, including Lago di Braies, Prato Piazza, Val Fiscalina, Tre Cime di Lavaredo, Lago di Sorapis, Lago Federa, Cadini di Misurina, and Seceda.

 Dolomites Packing List

 - Day Pack: Osprey Tempest 30 Women’s Backpack / Osprey Talon 33 Men’s Backpack